Waterfalls, caves and ruins make Sukhothai an escape like no other

 Sukhothai’s grand palace ruins are the awe-inspiring cultural escape on your doorstep.
 Whether as a stop on your yearly Chiang Mai pilgrimage or as a long weekend getaway in its own right, this 13th-14th century city boasts some of the most spectacular cultural sites in Thailand.
 But it’s not all temple hopping.
 Lose the idea that Sukhothai lacks excitement and get enchanted by its back streets and natural surroundings.

 Wat Si Chum

 Where to go

-Sukhothai province is divided into two zones Muang Mai (the old town) and Muang Gao (the new town), which are around 20 minutes’ drive apart.
+Sukhothai province is divided into two zones Muang Mai (the new town) and Muang Gao (the old town), which are around 20 minutes’ drive apart.
 For a big slice of history, head to Sukhothai Historical Park, where majestic ruins and towering restored temples and monuments stand testament to the significant impact Thailand’s former capital had on the country’s politics, culture and architecture.
 UNESCO has marked 193 world heritage sites on over 117-million-sq-meters of land, which are best explored by bike or golf buggy.
 Outside the northeast city wall stands Wat Si Chum, a large square-shaped shrine or mondop, which houses Phra Achana, an impressive 15-meter high, 11-meter-wide Buddha image.
 Inside, the stone walls are engraved with over a hundred tales entailing the establishment of the Sukhothai Kingdom.

 What to do